jeromerg/NUtil/Readme.md

 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
 ```

 It is an alternative to the Linq `Aggregate(...)` function and the `string.Join(...)` static method, in order to perform aggregations.
-But the following usage has no counterpart in the C# framework:
+Following usage has no counterpart in the C# framework:

 <!--# LinqForEachExtensions3 -->
 ```C#